leobudima/elogii-blog/content/scheduling-and-route-optimization-software.md

 Time is a HUGE issue in modern delivery.

-So much, in fact, that people don’t mind paying a delivery fee if it means they will get their goods sooner than expected.
+So much, in fact, that people [**don’t mind paying a delivery fee**](https://www.mckinsey.com/industries/travel-logistics-and-transport-infrastructure/our-insights/how-customer-demands-are-reshaping-last-mile-delivery) if it means they will get their goods sooner than expected.

 And how soon is soon?

-Statistics say that X% of people want same-day delivery (currently the fastest delivery option on the market).
+Statistics say that [**55% of people want same-day delivery**](https://www.statista.com/statistics/720415/market-size-of-parcel-services-in-united-states-by-product-type/) (currently the fastest delivery option on the market).

-And despite what you might think, it is possible to offer same-day delivery even if you aren’t a retail giant like Amazon, Walmart, and Target.
+And despite what you might think, it is possible to [**offer same-day delivery**](https://elogii.com/blog/same-day-delivery-and-delivery-management-software/ "same day delivery and delivery management software") even if you aren’t a retail giant like Amazon, Walmart, and Target.

 But that’s where the success of these powerhouses comes from speed, convenience, and quality customer service.

-So, if you want to know how to compete with Amazon delivery, for example, all you need to do is co-exist with them.
+So, if you want to know [**how to compete with Amazon delivery**](https://elogii.com/blog/how-to-compete-with-amazon-delivery/ "how to compete with Amazon delivery"), for example, all you need to do is co-exist with them.

 But what does this have to do with scheduling and routing?

 The answer: A lot.

-When you take a look at a quality delivery schedule, its purpose is to order tasks so that you complete each delivery on-time.
+**When you take a look at a quality delivery schedule, its purpose is to order tasks so that you complete each delivery on-time.**

 If you can do it sooner than expected, that’s even better both for your customers and your last-mile delivery operation.

 That’s where route optimization steps in.

-The goal of route optimization isn’t only to map routes with multiple stops, so drivers get there on time.
-It’s also to cut the time it takes to cover the distance between stops.
+**The goal of route optimization isn’t only to map routes with multiple stops, so drivers get there on time.**

+**It’s also to cut the time it takes to cover the distance between stops.**

 Doing so allows you to build an agile delivery, which achieves two things: